Skip to main content

 • “The game has everything I loved about the original, now with better writing and more engaging jobs, a litany of convenience features, better UI, finer controls, more pleasant visuals, even better performance, etc.”

-• “The only thing that does is performance; the game does not run nearly as well as the first one.
-It has random lag spikes and jitters on high-end hardware (4080 - 32GB DDR5 - 7800X3D and even a 5080 - 32GB DDR5 - 9800X3D), which is concerning for players with low/mid-range hardware.”
+• “The only thing that does is performance, the game does not run nearly as well as the first one; it has random lag spikes and jitters on high end hardware (4080 - 32GB DDR5 - 7800X3D and even a 5080 - 32GB DDR5 - 9800X3D) and that makes me a bit concerned for people who may be playing this on low/mid-range hardware.”

 • music